Fundamentalist Church of Jesus Christ of Latter-Day Saints: Welfare receipt

 FLDS Church leaders have encouraged their flock to take advantage of government assistance in the form of welfare and the WIC (woman-infant-child) programs.
-Since the government only recognizes one woman as the legal wife of a man, the rest of his wives are considered single mothers and as a result, they are eligible to receive government assistance.
-The more wives and children one has, the more welfare checks and food stamps one can receive.
-By 2003, for example, more than $6 million in public funds were being channeled into the community of Colorado City, Arizona.
 In his book Under the Banner of Heaven (p.
 15), Jon Krakauer writes that, "Fundamentalists call defrauding the government 'bleeding the beast' and regard it as a virtuous act."
 Carolyn Campbell ("Inside Polygamy in the '90s", 102) adds, "The attitude of some polygamists is 'the government is untrustworthy and corrupt, and I'm above it, but give me those food stamps and free medical care.

+Since the government only recognizes one woman as the legal wife of a man, the rest of his wives are considered single mothers and, as a result, they are potentially eligible to receive government assistance.
+The more wives and children one has, the more welfare checks and food stamps one can receive.
+By 2003, for example, more than $6 million in public funds were being channeled into the community of Colorado City, Arizona.

 Lost boys

 Former members have reported that the FLDS Church has excommunicated more than 400 teenage boys for offenses such as dating or listening to rock music.
+The FLDS sect has exiled boys as young as 15 years old.
+These young men are known as Lost Boys due to being rejected by the family and community of their upbringing, and due to their frequent troubles integrating into larger society.

 Some former members claim that the real motive for these excommunications is to ensure a sufficient female majority to allow for each male to marry three or more wives.
 In 2014, six men aged 18 to 22 filed a conspiracy lawsuit against Jeffs and Sam Barlow, a former Mohave County deputy sheriff and close associate of Jeffs, for the "systematic excommunication" of young men to reduce competition for wives.

-The FLDS sect has kicked out boys as young as 15 years old.